Aztec King Mangave

 This attractive selection produces a large rosette of thick, silvery green, succulent leaves with mottled burgundy variegation and toothed margins; grown primarily for foliage; a great low-maintenance patio plant; must have good drainage

-Aztec King Mangave's attractive serrated sword-like leaves remain bluish-green in color with distinctive burgundy spots and tinges of silver throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Aztec King Mangave is primarily valued in the garden for its cascading habit of growth.
+Its attractive serrated sword-like leaves remain bluish-green in color with distinctive burgundy spots and tinges of silver throughout the season.

 Aztec King Mangave is an herbaceous perennial with a shapely form and gracefully arching foliage.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.